 - We had about 15 follicles, bud had 11 cells, all done while being completely awake and aware of the pain.
 How strong our body can be… I just didn’t know that.
 With all the pain, I was happy with all the cells!

-Usually, they don’t tell us anything before 3 days after, but this time this great lady dr called 2 days later and said NONE HAS FERTILISED!!
+Usually, they don’t tell us anything before 3 days after, but this time this great lady doctor called 2 days later and said NONE HAS FERTILISED!!

 NONE!!